Ness Bank Dental Practice takes your safety very seriously.

 What is the lawful basis for processing this information?

-If a business wants to process sensitive personal data (e.g. medical history) it can only do so if it can satisfy at least one of nine conditions/categories in relation to that sensitive personal data: Ness Bank Dental Practice applies six of the categories in order to provide a service to our patients and maintain the privacy of the data we keep for our patients and staff.
+If a business wants to process sensitive personal data (e.g. medical history) it can only do so if it has a lawful basis for processing the information.
+We must process this information in order to provide our patients with the correct treatment and maintain the privacy of the data we keep for our patients and staff.

 Who is the personal data shared with?